mattbierner/gen.js/README.md

 In gen.js, generator's must conform to an API to behave correctly.
 As seen here, stateful generators usually are created using a factory.
-The factory defines an implicit state for the generator with its context, and arguments can be passed to the factory function to control the behavior produced generator.
+The factory defines an implicit state for the generator with its context, and arguments can be passed to the factory function to control the behavior of the produced generator.

-Generator functions themselves take two continuations factories, 'y' and 'b', as arguments and must return a continuation for a factory.
+Generator functions themselves take two continuations factories, 'y' and 'b', as arguments and must return a continuation from one of these factories.
 Because we cannot support a language level yield statement, generators in gen.js are bit more difficult to write than generators in languages such as Python.

 'y' is the yield continuation that yields a value from the generator. 'b' is the